-If you’re already a professional photographer or filmmaker, then you know that you had to hear a lot of “no” for every “yes”.
+If you’re already a professional creator, then you know that you had to hear a lot of “no” for every “yes”.
 If you’re not yet a pro, or perhaps more importantly if you are a pro whose enjoyed a taste of success, then hear this: Get Used To Hearing “No”.

 1. Let “no” serve as a motivator.
 If you don’t win a gig from an agency or a magazine, if you lose it to another photographer, vow to win the next one.
 Make a plan for how to do it different, better than you did last time.
 Make new photos, prepare, hone your vision, whatever it takes.